joonarafael/flaggame/documentation/user_manual.md

 #### **New Game...**

 Start a new game by selecting the game mode.
-Game modes include _Classic_, _Advanced_, _Time Trial_, _One Life_, and _Free Mode_ (See [rulebook](../flaggame/src/logs/gamerules.txt "Open Rule Book") for details).
+Game modes include _Classic_, _Advanced_, _Time Trial_, _One Life_, and _Free Mode_ (See [rule book](../flaggame/src/logs/gamerules.txt "Open Rule Book") for details).
 Every game start is recorded to history.
 Game will be recorded and calculated into statistics if more than one round is played (excluding Time Trial, which is recorded anyways).

 #### **Cancel Game**